-Regular public meetings of the Town Council shall be held on the second Monday and fourth Monday of each month at the hour of 6:00 p.m., providing that, if the meeting date shall be a legal holiday, the meeting shall be held on the next following Tuesday.
+Regular public meetings of the Town Council shall be held on the second Monday and fourth Monday of each month at the hour of 5:00 p.m., providing that, if the meeting date shall be a legal holiday, the meeting shall not be held unless rescheduled by action of the Town Council.
+The Mayor may modify the time of the regular public meetings upon giving notice as required for special meetings.
 Special meetings may be held from time to time in accordance with the law.

 Editor's Note: Original Sec.
 2.08.020, which previously followed this section, was repealed in 1993 by Ord.
 No. 228.

 [Amended 1980 by Ord.
 No. 71]

 A majority of the Town Council shall constitute a quorum for the transaction of business, but a less number may adjourn from time to time.

 [Amended 1984 by Ord.
 No. 159; 1985 by Ord.
 No. 185; 2002 by Ord.
 No. 355]

 The person assuming the office of Mayor on or after June 1, 2002, shall thereafter receive the sum of $1,000 per month, effective with the commencement of the 2002-2003 fiscal year beginning on July 1, 2002.

 The person assuming the office of Mayor on or after June 1, 2010, shall thereafter receive the sum of $2,000 per month, effective with the commencement of the 2010-2011 fiscal year beginning on July 1, 2010.